finos/common-domain-model/documentation/source/product-model.rst

      }
    }
  ]

-In this case, the trade involves the purchase or sale of 200 contracts of the WTI Crude Oil futures contract on the CME.
-Each contract represents 1,000 barrels, therefore the total quantity of the trade is for 200,000 barrels.

 The ``frequency`` attribute is used in a similar way when a quantity may be defined based on a given time period, e.g. per hour or per day.
 In this case, the quantity needs to be multiplied by the size of the relevant period where it applies, e.g. a number of days, to get the total quantity.